Proudfoot & Bird: History

-In Salt Lake City the partners formed a partnership with the established local architect Henry Monheim (1824-1893), which was known as Monheim, Bird & Proudfoot.
+In Salt Lake City the partners formed a partnership with the established local architect Henry Monheim (1824–1893), which was known as Monheim, Bird & Proudfoot.
 This firm almost immediately won the competition to design the new Salt Lake City and County Building.
 Monheim died in 1893, and Proudfoot & Bird was reestablished.
 In addition to the City and County Building, completed in 1894, they designed several homes and other structures in Salt Lake City.
 In 1895, with the economy in decline, Proudfoot went to Kansas City, and Bird to Philadelphia.
-In 1896 they returned to Iowa, and reestablished Bird & Proudfoot in Des Moines, where it would remain.
+In 1896 they returned to Iowa, and reestablished Proudfoot & Bird in Des Moines, where it would remain.
 In 1898 they won the job to design Schaeffer Hall at the University of Iowa in Iowa City, a project which cemented their reputation in Iowa, and over the next decade became the leading architects in the state.

-In 1910 Proudfoot & Bird was merged with the firm of Hallett & Rawson, and became Proudfoot, Bird & Rawson with third partner Harry D. Rawson (1872-1934).
+In 1910 Proudfoot & Bird was merged with the firm of Hallett & Rawson, and became Proudfoot, Bird & Rawson with third partner Harry D. Rawson (1872–1934).
 In 1913, owing to ill health, George W. Bird retired, though his name was not removed from that of the firm.
-In 1925 Proudfoot and Rawson were joined by H. Clark Souers (1888-1970) as partner, and the firm finally dropped Bird's name and became Proudfoot, Rawson & Souers.
+In 1925 Proudfoot and Rawson were joined by H. Clark Souers (1888–1970) as partner, and the firm finally dropped Bird's name and became Proudfoot, Rawson & Souers.
 In 1928 Proudfoot died, and in 1929 the partnership was further expanded to include Oren Thomas (died 1955), a school specialist, and became Proudfoot, Rawson, Souers & Thomas.
-In 1932 Souers and Thomas both retired, and J. Woolson Brooks (1897-1982) and Elmer H. Borg (1893-1970), who had joined the firm in 1912 and 1913 respectively, joined the partnership.
+In 1932 Souers and Thomas both retired, and J. Woolson Brooks (1897–1982) and Elmer H. Borg (1893–1970), who had joined the firm in 1912 and 1913 respectively, joined the partnership.
 By this time the Great Depression was well underway and the firm's business was severely reduced.
 Whereas Souers had invested $50,000 to join the partnership, Brooks and Borg only had to contribute $2,000 each.
 The new firm was known as Proudfoot, Rawson, Brooks & Borg.
 When Rawson died in 1934, Brooks and Borg were the sole partners.
 Following World War II, in 1945, the firm was renamed Brooks-Borg.
 In 1966 they were joined by Paul Skiles (1921-1991) as partner, and the firm became Brooks-Borg-Skiles.
 It kept this name under several changes of leadership until 2017, when it became BBS Architects | Engineers, which it remains in 2022.